 Once the funds are released and transmitted to OCC from the federal government, OCC will process the funding, review the applications, and issue the funds to eligible students.
-The first portion of this will be completed by June 11, 2020.
 After this point, applications can continue to be submitted until the funding runs out.

 4. How will I get the money?

 OCC will deposit the funds in the bank account the student has on file.
 For students without a bank account on file, a check will be sent to the student’s permanent address on file.
 It is important that all students confirm that this information is accurate.
 To review the current information and provide updates, please review your account in WebAdvisor.

 5. Do I have to use the money for college expenses?

 The funds are intended to help students with expenses incurred from the disruption of campus operations due to the Covid-19 (Coronavirus) outbreak, including eligible expenses impacting a student’s cost of attendance like food, housing, technology, course materials, medical expenses, childcare, and transportation.
 While students have the discretion to use the funding as they need it, particularly for basic needs, paying college expenses helps students maintain momentum toward their goal of completing a college degree.